 That being said, now that the day is over I look back on it in contemplation: Was it TOTALLY stress free?
 Is there anything that I, or the people around me could have done better in order to make the wedding a more pleasurable experience?

-The answer is yes a HELL yes.
-There were major lessons learnt that will definitely carry into my 2nd wedding day prep.
+The answer is yes- a HELL yes.
+There were major lessons learned that will definitely carry into my 2nd wedding day prep.
 We brides owe it to ourselves to have as much of a stress-free day as possible so that we cherish the beauty of getting married.
 I mean ladies, it only happens once (well OK, twice in my case, but stick with me here....).

-SO in the spirit of sharing wisdom: here are my key lessons learnt & top tips for ensuring a stress free wedding day lead up:
+SO in the spirit of sharing wisdom: here are my key lessons learned & top tips for ensuring a stress free wedding day lead up:

 Aim to have at least 1 day purely for yourself in the immediate lead up.